rehype-pretty/rehype-pretty-code/README.md

 and Light mode.

-Note that this client-side theme is less granular than most other supported VSCode themes.
+Note that this client-side theme is less granular than most other supported VS Code themes.
 Also, be aware that this will generate unstyled code if you do not define these CSS variables somewhere else on your page:

 ```css